TAFIM: Targeted Adversarial Attacks against Facial Image Manipulations: Introduction

 To address these challenges, we propose a targeted adversarial attack against face image manipulation methods.
 More specifically, we introduce a data-driven approach that generates quasi-imperceptible perturbations specific to a given image.
 Our objective is that when an image manipulation is attempted, a predefined manipulation target is generated as output instead of the originally intended manipulation.
-For instance, when running the protected image through a face-swapping pipeline, the output will be an entirely blue image, or when applying style mixing, the output will be a white image, etc. Additionally, in contrast to previous optimization-based approaches, our perturbations are generated by a generalizable conditional model.
-As a result, perturbations can be generated in only a few milliseconds rather than the required several seconds runtime of existing works.
-Finally, we incorporate a differentiable compression module during training, in order to achieve robustness against common image processing pipelines.
-In summary, the contributions in the paper are as follows:
+In contrast to previous optimization-based approaches, our perturbations are generated by a generalizable conditional model requiring only a few milliseconds for generation.
+As a result, perturbations can be generated in only a few milliseconds rather than the required several seconds for existing works.
+We additionally incorporate a differentiable compression module during training, to achieve robustness against common image processing pipelines.
+Finally, to handle multiple manipulation models simultaneously, we propose a novel attention-based fusion mechanism to combine model-specific perturbations.
+In summary, the contributions in the paper are:

-\begin{itemize} \item An image manipulation prevention method that outputs a predefined manipulation target (depending on the manipulation technique used) to prevent image manipulations. \item A data-driven approach to synthesize image-specific perturbations, instead of per-image optimization; this is not only significantly faster but also outperforms existing methods in terms of image-to-noise quality. \item An incorporation of differentiable compression during training to achieve robustness to common image processing pipelines. \end{itemize}
+\begin{itemize} \item A data-driven approach to synthesize image-specific perturbations that outputs a predefined manipulation target (depending on the manipulation model used), instead of per-image optimization; this is not only significantly faster but also outperforms existing methods in terms of image-to-noise quality. \item Incorporation of differentiable compression during training to achieve robustness to common image processing pipelines. \item An attention-based fusion and refinement of model-specific perturbations to prevent against multiple manipulation models simultaneously. \end{itemize}